 If an individual chooses to settle his/her workers’ compensation case, this usually means that they are agreeing to a lump sum or annuity payment.
 This releases the insurance company from being financially responsible for future medical payments.
 Some states may require the insurer to continue weekly or monthly paid medical benefits, while others allow insurers to terminate medical benefits upon settlement of a workers’ case.
 Always be sure to read the terms of a settlement very carefully.
 If you agree to a lump sum, these funds usually represent the future value of ongoing benefits and usually the cost of future medical treatment related to the injury.
 It is incredibly important that you and your lawyer calculate and understand the cost of future medical treatments related to your injury.
 Keep in mind how the settlement could interact with government benefits such as social security, short-term/long-term disability and Medicare/Medicaid.
 This can be a trying life experience for anyone and can be very confusing and challenging for an injured worker if they are unrepresented.

-The Pros and Cons of Settling your Workers’ Comp Case
+The Pros and Cons of Settling your Workers’ Compensation Case

 If an injured worker chooses to settle a workers’ comp case, knowing the possible pros and cons of the decision is necessary.
 Settlement can be an appealing option for a number of reasons: